 Our Heart

-The heart is divided into two halves by the septum, with each half having very different tasks.
-The right half of the heart draws in oxygen-poor blood from the veins and pumps it into the pulmonary circulation, where it is enriched with oxygen.
-The blood then travels through the lungs to the left half of the heart, is further pumped into the aorta - the main artery - and thus returns to the systemic circulation.
-Each half of the heart is further divided into two chambers: a smaller atrium, where the blood collects, and a larger and stronger ventricle, which draws blood from the atrium and pumps it back into the body - or the pulmonary circulation.
+The heart is divided into two halves by the septum, and each half has a different role.
+The right side of the heart receives oxygen-poor blood from the veins and pumps it into the pulmonary circulation, where it is enriched with oxygen.
+From the lungs the blood returns to the left side of the heart, is pushed into the aorta the main artery and then back into the systemic circulation.
+Each half of the heart is again divided into two chambers: a smaller upper chamber (atrium), where the blood collects, and a larger, stronger lower chamber (ventricle), which draws blood from the atrium and pumps it back into the body or into the lung circulation.

-The two halves of the heart work in sync.
-The heart and blood vessels together form the cardiovascular system, also referred to as the circulatory system.
+The two sides of the heart work in the same rhythm.
+The heart and the blood vessels together form the cardiovascular system.

 The heart is a unique organ.
-It is the only muscle capable of stimulating itself independently, synchronously, regularly, and in response to load.
-For this purpose, there is the so-called conduction system in the heart.
-The aforementioned sinoatrial node is located in the right atrium.
+It is the only muscle capable of stimulating itself independently, in a synchronized, regular way, and adjusted to the body's needs.
+For this there is the conduction system in the heart.
+The sinus node mentioned earlier is located in the right atrium.
 It is the body's natural pacemaker.
-Here, electrical impulses are generated and transmitted to other stations in the heart.
-Specialized heart muscle cells receive these impulses and transmit them through both atria.
-The next station is the AV node (atrioventricular node), which is located between the right atrium and right ventricle.
-It slightly delays the impulse so that the atria can contract and direct the blood into the ventricles.
-From the AV node, the impulse is passed on to the His bundle, from which the two bundle branches transmit the impulse to the Purkinje fibers.
+Electrical impulses are generated there and passed on to the other stations in the heart.
+Specialized heart muscle cells pick up these impulses and conduct them across both atria.
+The next station is the AV node (atrioventricular node), which lies between the right atrium and right ventricle.
+It delays the impulse slightly so the atria can contract and push blood into the ventricles.
+From the AV node the impulse is passed to the bundle of His, from which the two bundle branches carry the impulse on to the Purkinje fibers.
 This ensures that all regions of the heart are reached.

 Sources: